99/99/README.md

 ### Hi there 👋

-I don't keep my personal projects publicly available, so no, You will not find anything useful here ( at least for now).
-And I'm actively using Gitlab now (I will see how long it will last)
+My personal projects aren't on public display, so there's not much to see here currently.
+I've shifted to using GitLab actively, but who knows for how long?"

 #### 🌱 I’m currently learning: